-Dr Marcin Wielec – Head of the Institute of Justice
+Dr hab.
+Marcin Wielec – Director of the Institute of Justice

 Dr hab.
-Paweł Sobczyk – Deputy Head of the Institute of Justice
+Paweł Sobczyk – Deputy Director of the Institute of Justice

-Prof. dr hab. Łukasz Pohl – Head of the Section of Criminal Law and Process
+Prof. dr hab. Łukasz Pohl – Head of the Criminal Law and Process Section

-Dr Jędrzej Kondek – Head of the Section of Civil Law and Process
+Dr hab.
+Joanna Taczkowska-Olszewska – Head of the Civil Law and Process Section

-Dr Jerzy Słyk – Head of the Section of Family Law
+Dr Jerzy Słyk – Head of the Family Law Section

-Jerzy Słyk is an advocate (adwokat) and Assistant Professor of the Institute of Justice and of the Faculty of Law and Administration of the Cardinal Stefan Wyszyński University of Warsaw.
-He graduated from the Faculty of Law and Administration of the University of Warsaw.
-In 2010, he defended his doctoral thesis in which he discussed the liability of parents for damage caused by their child under civil law against the background of the manner and extent of the exercise of parental authority.
-Dr Słyk is a co-author of a commentary to the Polish Family and Guardianship Code and the author of many publications on family law, civil law and medical law.
+Assistant professor at the Institute of Justice and the Faculty of Law and Administration of the Cardinal Wyszyński University in Warsaw, attorney-at-law.
+A graduate of the Faculty of Law and Administration at the University of Warsaw.
+The doctoral dissertation entitled “The civil liability of parents for damage caused by their child and the manner and scope of their parental exercise” was defended in 2010 by the co-author of the commentary to the Family and Guardianship Code and the author of publications in the field of family, civil and medical law.

-Dr Paweł Ostaszewski – Head of the Section of Economic Studies of the Justice System
+Dr Paweł Ostaszewski – Head of the Section of Economic Analyzes of the Justice System

 Dr hab.
-Piotr Mostowik – Head of the Section of Fundamental Rights
+Piotr Mostowik – Head of the Fundamental Rights Section